kumuluz/blog.sunesis.si/_posts/2017-12-03-kumuluzee-microservices-on-kubernetes_part1.markdown

 Source code of this blog is available at [KumuluzEE on Kubernetes - v1.0.0](https://github.com/zvonegit/kumuluzee-kubernetes/releases/tag/v1.0.0).

-In next part of the blog, we will show how to use KumuluzEE framework to expose health of the microservices to Kubernetes and how to configure autoscaling.
+In the next part of the blog, we will show how to use KumuluzEE framework to expose health of the microservices to Kubernetes and how to configure autoscaling.
 Stay tuned.